bitesite/bitesite_configs/coding_setup.md

 # ESLint

-1. Prettier should be installed in every project `yarn add --dev --exact eslint`
+1. ESLint should be installed in every project `yarn add --dev --exact eslint`
 2. Every project should have its own `.eslintrc.js` (ideally we publish our own extension, ours would extend "eslint:recommended", "plugin:react/recommended", "prettier")

 As a result: We would not set up ESLint as the formatter (that would be handled by prettier)